 Symptoms and Treatment for Pressure Headaches in Chicago, IL

 Pressure headache is caused by an internal cerebrospinal fluid (CSF) leak in the brain.
 The CSF flows around the brain and cushions it, so the loss of this fluid reduces pressure around the brain, stretching the meninges and nerves lining the brain, which then causes pain.
-Determining the underlying cause of your low pressure is important, and with testing at the Diamond Headache Clinic, our doctors can determine the source of your pain:
+Determining the underlying cause of your low pressure is important, and with testing at Chicago's Diamond Headache Clinic, our doctors can determine the source of your pain:

-Sources of pain can be:
+Sources of pain from a pressure headache can be: